ginopalazzo/ginopalazzo.github.io/_posts/2018-02-27-pyshp-queries.markdown

 ## Next steps

-Making queries this way is king of odd.
+Making queries this way is kind of odd.
 It would be nice to make it similar to how Django ORM do it.
 For example:

  sf.objects.filter(
     NPRO='Barcelona'